 On its way from the well to the home, clean groundwater is all too often contaminated.
-So Helvetas promotes education about health and hygiene in connection with many new and repaired wells.
+Alongside the construction or rehabilitation of manual boreholes Helvetas promotes education about health and hygiene in communities as well as in schools and health centers.

 Building wells, washing hands and consuming drinking water

 In Benin, despite recent progress, there are still disparities in access to clean water.
 In the Alibori department in the north of the country almost one person in two does not have access to clean drinking water.
 Hygiene and basic sanitation are still a challenge, for example, the rate of open defecation in rural areas is still very high (76%).